sin-boo/blender_VT/README.md

 ## 📌 Notes

-* If auto-renaming fails, refer to the included **blendshape list** for manual adjustments.
+* If auto-renaming fails, refer to the blendshape and bone mapping above.
 * For best results, ensure your model is properly rigged and all required shape keys are present.

 ---